What is Project Portfolio Management?

 At the most basic level, PPM and project management differ by number of projects.
 Project management looks to focus on an individual project’s road to completion, whereas project portfolio management takes into consideration every project or potential project and its viability to meeting overall business goals.

-Here are a few ways in which project portfolio management helps support the fundamentals of project management.
+Here are a few ways in which the portfolio management process helps support the fundamentals of project management.

 - Avoids project management disasters by pointing out good projects versus bad projects, the ROI and the projected value the project might have to the organization

 - Offers a clear path to prioritization that allows project managers to create flexible timetables